RamblingCookieMonster/PSDepend/README.md

 PSDeploy                         PSGalleryModule 0.1.21
 ```

+There's a bit more behind the scenes - we assume you want PSGalleryModules or GitHub repos unless you specify otherwise, and we hide a few dependency properties.

-We can indicate the dependency type more explicitly if desired:
+We can also indicate the dependency type more explicitly if desired:

 ```powershell
 @{